busybox11/NowPlaying-for-Spotify/readme.md

 ## **Used libraries :**

-[Spotify Web API PHP by jwilsson](https://github.com/jwilsson/spotify-web-api-php) pour l'obtention du token, [Spotify Web API JS by JMPerez](https://github.com/jmperez/spotify-web-api-js) pour l'obtention du titre en cours de lecture
+[Spotify Web API PHP by jwilsson](https://github.com/jwilsson/spotify-web-api-php) to obtain the token and refresh token, [Spotify Web API JS by JMPerez](https://github.com/jmperez/spotify-web-api-js) to retrieve and display the currently playing song

 ## **Known bugs**